 - Learning the importance of canoeing in Canadian history.

 To promote the program we would like you to use the information already provided along with encouraging others to come paddle with us.
-This program will run during two different time slots, the first being Monday 5:30pm to 7:00pm and Saturday 3:30pm to 5:00pm starting on July 6th.
-The second being Monday and Friday 10:30am to 12:00pm with the same start date of July 6th.
+This program will run during a variety of time slots between June and August.

 About Regina Marathon Canoe Club.
 We are a local to Regina club based in a boathouse at the Regina Mariana.
 Currently there are 100+ members in the club and it is expected to grow through programs that are run such as our New Canadians Initiative and our Learn to Paddle Clinic that are run each week.
 Regina Marathon Canoe Club is supported through Canoe Kayak Saskatchewan and Sask Sports.